Air Pollution and its Effect on Bodies of Water

 Realizing that clean and safe household energy use is a human development issue, universal access to energy encompasses access to both electricity and clean fuels and technologies for cooking, heating and lighting.
 Since that is the case, the UN Secretary General’s Sustainable Energy for All initiative now includes universal access to clean cooking

-This Sustainable Development Goal aims to reduce the environmental impact of cities by improving air quality.
+The SDG indicator 11.6.2.
+(Concentrations of fine particulate matter [PM2.5]) is a Sustainable Development Goal that aims to reduce the environmental impact of cities by improving air quality.
 The broader objective of SDG 11 is to make cities and human settlements inclusive, safe, resilient and sustainable.
 SDG 11.6 narrows down the goal to reducing the adverse per capita environmental impact of cities by paying special attention to air quality and municipal and other waste management systems.
 This SDG has a Tier Classification of Tier I.

 Air pollution can be expressed as the annual concentration of fine suspended particles of less than 2.5 microns in diameters or PM2.5.
 The mean is a population-weighted average for the urban population in a country and is expressed in micrograms per cubic meter.